seng438-winter-2022/seng438-a1-Sun2129/seng438-assignment-1--report-template.md

 # Introduction

 This report contains the results of non-scripted manual testing, scripted manual testing, and regression testing completed on an ATM simulation system created by Gordon College.
 The defect reports presented in this report are created and documented using Backlog.
 With pair testing used during the exploratory testing process, the thought process of each pair of Engineers prior to the exploratory testing is presented.
 The findings in this stage are then compared to manual scripted testing completed on the same system.
 Finally, these defect reports are peer reviewed and changed based on feedback provided by each pair.
 Preceding this assignment, the most any Engineers in this group knew about exploratory and manual functioning testing was what was taught during lectures.
+We knew that exploratory tested involved designing tests and executing them at the same time.
+We also knew that it was important to explore as many different options as we could think of.
+In lecture, we learned that manual scripted tests are designed first and recorded.
+After they are designed, these tests can be executed later in time by different people so that they can see if the bugs occur.

 # High-level description of the exploratory testing plan